 In addition to the Department of Labor using this collection of information in the FLC/FLCE registration process, information from this form may be used in the course of presenting evidence to a court of administrative tribunal or in the course of settlement negotiations.

 Failure to provide the information precludes the issuance of necessary documents required under the law.
-Your social security number is used for identification purposes; its submission is authorized by 29 C.F.R.
+Your social security number is used for identification purposes; its submission is authorized by the MSPA, 29 U.S.C.
+1801 et seq., and its regulations, 29 C.F.R.
 Part 500.
+Disclosure of your social security number is voluntary; however, failure to disclose it may affect processing or approval of your application. .

 Information collected in response to this request may be disclosed in accordance with the provisions of the Freedom of Information Act, 5 U.S.C. § 552(a); and related regulations, 29 C.F.R.
 Parts 70, 71.
 The Department of Labor makes no express assurances of confidentiality regarding this collection of information.